Firstly, what is a minimalist?

 I decided to apply one key rule.
-This was that I wanted to be in a situation that if I ever decided to down size to a one bedroom flat (apartment for those overseas), I wanted to be in a situation to just have the essentials and to be able to pack pretty quickly.
+This was that I wanted to be in a situation where if I ever decided to downsize to a two-bedroom flat (apartment for those overseas), I wanted to be in a situation to just have the essentials and to be able to pack pretty quickly.
 I also planned to decorate the whole house, so getting rid of all the clutter would be a huge advantage.

 Minimalism is all about avoiding the unnecessary, it’s about simplicity.
 The common misconception is that as a minimalist you suffer by having less, but this is certainly not the case.
 It’s all about each item serving a specific need.
 So, on that note, one of the biggest things I’ve learnt has been quality over quantity.
 I now don’t mind paying a bit more for something that I know will last.
 How does that saying go – buy cheap buy twice.

-I have also adopted the one in and one out rule.
-So, as an example, if I buy a new T-shirt then I have to get rid of one of my existing one’s.
+I have also adopted the one-in and one-out rule.
+So, as an example, if I buy a new T-shirt then I have to get rid of one of my existing ones.
 This also means that I now think before I buy something.
-The other thing I do is use the Minimalists 30/30 rule.
+The other thing I do is use the Minimalist 30/30 rule.
 This means that if something costs more than £30, you ask yourself whether you can get by without it for the next 30 hours.
 If an item is more than £100 try and wait 30 days.
 This gives you time to work out whether you really need the item and if it will bring value to your life.